 We are always excited to hear from prospective student researchers.
-The lab offers a flat structure where students are treated equally regardless of their personal identity, cultural, and academic backgrounds.
-We also organize regular social events throughout the year such as Friday beers and group dinners etc. with fellow students, colleagues and friends.
+The lab offers a flat structure in which students are treated equally regardless of their personal identities, cultural backgrounds, or academic backgrounds.
+We also organize regular social events throughout the year, such as Friday beers and group dinners, etc., with fellow students, colleagues and friends.

 We offer many funded research positions throughout the year.
-For undergraduate students in particular, the Univeristy offers opportunities such as the Undergraduate Research Award to support a full-time research position with us over summer months (May - August).
+For undergraduate students in particular, the University offers opportunities such as the Undergraduate Research Award to support a full-time research position with us over the summer months (May - August).

 Yuhao is a student of maps.
 His research and teaching activities involve geospatial analytics, earth observation, and cartographic design.
 Yuhao’s work explores the calculative and propositional power of maps and map-making, particularly in settlement design and planning, (urban) forestry, and scenario generation and assessment.